GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 ### Median Composites

 Median composites are an algorithm for removing cloud and shadow noise from images by setting the value of each pixel of an image to the median value for that band.
-The median of each band is independent of the other bands for any given$
+The median of each band is independent of the other bands for any given.

 The benefit of using the median composite algorithm is that it is very fast to compute.
 The problem, however, is that pixels hold information for multiple bands and medians lose this information.
-Therefore, a geomedian algorithm is used$
+Therefore, a geomedian algorithm is used.

 ![Median compositing algorithm diagram](/_files/cmi/geomedian-alg-composite_techspecs.png)